High Asset Divorce in Texas

 Texas is a community property state, which means that all assets acquired by either spouse during marriage are considered eligible to be divided upon divorce.
 Therefore, it is critical to structure your marital estate in a way that clearly keeps your separate, individual property apart from community assets.

-• Making sure gifts are titled in your name only and kept separate so that they remain separate property
+• Make sure gifts are titled in your name only and kept separate so that they remain separate property

 • Keeping any inheritance in accounts with only your name and kept separate, as opposed to joint accounts